thephpleague/csv/reading-8.0.md

 ### fetchAssoc($offset_or_keys = 0, callable $callable = null)

 <p class="message-notice">This method <strong>is affected</strong> by <code>Reader::setReturnType</code>.</p>

 `fetchAssoc` returns a sequential array of all rows.
-The rows themselves are associative arrays where the keys are an one dimension array.
-This array must only contain unique `string` and/or `integer` values.
+The rows themselves are associative arrays where the keys are a one dimension array.
+This array must only contain unique `string` and/or `scalar` values.

 This array keys can be specified as the first argument as